Blazemeter/taurus/site/dat/docs/Monitoring.md

   - address: 192.168.0.1:4444
     label: target-server  # if you specify label, it will be used in reports instead of ip:port
     interval: 3s    # polling interval
+    logging: True # those logs will be saved to "SAlogs_192.168.0.1_4444.csv" in the artifacts dir
     metrics:
     - cpu
     - disks